philippnormann/chia-monitor/README.md

 # chia-monitor

-A monitoring tool for collecting metrics from your Chia nodes and getting notifications with regular status reports or when something goes wrong.
+A monitoring tool to collect all important metrics from your Chia farming node and notify you with regular status updates or in case something goes wrong.

 ![grafana](.readme/grafana.png)

+This [Grafana](https://grafana.com/) dashboard displays all collected metrics and can be imported from [grafana.com](https://grafana.com/grafana/dashboards/14544) using the ID `14544`.

 ## Metrics
 The following statistics are collected from your local [Chia](https://chia.net) node using the [RPC](https://github.com/Chia-Network/chia-blockchain/wiki/RPC-Interfaces) and WebSocket APIs.
 All of these metrics are then exported via a [Prometheus](https://prometheus.io) compatible `/metrics` HTTP endpoint on port `8000`.